Manoranjan75/DSA/DSA_DOC/Backtracking/Rat_in_maze.md

 </p>

-Make an image which shows the Rat in maze problem of backtracking in DSA

-## Question Statement
 You are given an **N × N square maze**, where each cell is either:
 - `1` → Open path (rat can move here)
 - `0` → Blocked path (rat cannot move here)